chenx/Lib_HtmlJsCss/midi/README.md

 For the rest, check the html source of the demo above.
 It's just a few lines of javascript.
 Features

-    Can specify these in constructor parameter list: midi, target, loop, maxLoop, end_callback.
+* Can specify these in constructor parameter list: midi, target, loop, maxLoop, end_callback.
     - midi: MIDI file path.
     - target: Target html element that this MIDI player is attached to.
     - loop: Optinoal.
 Whether loop the play.
 Value is true/false, default is false.
     - maxLoop: Optional. max number of loops to play when loop is true.
 Negative or 0 means infinite.
 Default is 1.
     - end_callback: Optional.
 Callback function when MIDI ends. e.g., use this to reset target button value from "stop" back to "play".
-    Can specify a debug div, to display debug message: setDebugDiv(debug_div_id).
+* can specify a debug div, to display debug message: setDebugDiv(debug_div_id).
-    Start/stop MIDI by: start(), stop().
+* Start/stop MIDI by: start(), stop().
-    If a MIDI started play, call start() again will stop and then restart from beginning.
+* If a MIDI started play, call start() again will stop and then restart from beginning.

 This depends on other 5 javascript files (audio.js, midifile.js, replayer.js, stream.js, synth.js) from [2][3], which is a demo of [1].
 This is related to [4], which is a powerful tool to play MIDI in browser.